 Shane’s shorter stories are showcased in Shards, a dark flash fiction collection illustrated by Andrew J. McKiernan (Brimstone Press, 2009).
 Shane’s affinity with very short stories through Shards and edited publications such as Shadow Box, Black Box, and Shadowed Realms has seen him acknowledged as a “master of flash fiction”.
 A full length collection, The Abandonment of Grace and Everything After, is forthcoming.

-Shane has won two Ditmar Awards, and his fiction, editing, and critical/review work has been nominated for every Australian speculative fiction genre award (Aurealis Awards, Australian Shadows Awards, and Tin Ducks).
-He has also been nominated for Spain’s Premios Ignotus, and his work has twice made the preliminary ballot for the Bram Stoker Awards.
+Shane has won the Australian Shadows Award and two Ditmar Awards, and his fiction, editing, and critical/review work has been nominated/shortlisted for the major Australian speculative fiction genre awards (including the Australian Shadows Awards, Aurealis Awards, and Ditmars) more than twenty times.
+He has also been shortlisted for Spain’s Premios Ignotus, and his work has twice made the preliminary ballot for the Bram Stoker Awards.

+Shane served the Australian Horror Writers Association as Vice President from 2008 to 2010, as Media Manager from 2006 to 2010, as an Australian Shadows judge in 2007 and 2008, and Awards Director from 2009 to 2011.
 His major achievements on the AHWA Committee include expanding the Australian Shadows Award into Australia’s premier horror fiction award by introducing prize money and additional categories and spearheading the united genre author campaign (uniting AHWA with the Romance Writers of Australia and Sisters in Crime Australia) against the Productivity Commission’s recommendation to abolish Parallel Importation Restrictions.

 Although a prolific fiction writer, Shane is also well known for his genre non-fiction.
-He has been nominated for the William Atheling Jr. Award for Criticism or Review twice, and he has interviewed high-profile authors and celebrities such as Alice Cooper, Charlaine Harris, and Fiona Horne.
+He has been nominated for the William Atheling Jr. Award for Criticism or Review twice, and he has interviewed high-profile authors and celebrities such as Alice Cooper, Charlaine Harris, Shaun Tan, and Fiona Horne.